comelz/quark/README.md

 Quark refers to project URLs in various places, most importantly in the `"url"` field of dependency objects and in the `freeze.quark` file; a project URL identifies the VCS to use to fetch the project, the location where the project is stored down to the branch/tag/commit to extract.

 The protocol part of an URL (the part before `://`) is used to identify what VCS to use; URLs starting with `svn+` are handled by Subversion, while those starting with `git+` refer to git repositories.
+Additionally, URLs starting with `gitlab+` are used to download artifacts from [GitLab CI pipelines](https://docs.gitlab.com/ee/ci/pipelines/) or from the [Generic Packages Registry](https://docs.gitlab.com/ee/user/packages/generic_packages/).

 #### Subversion ####